CAAPIM/Tutorials/ca-apim-otk-and-ifttt/README.md

 **Dependencies**
 1. A gateway license.
 This can be requested [here](https://transform.ca.com/API-Management-Trial.html)
-2. A CA API Gateway policy manager (for gateway 9.3)
+2. A CA API Gateway Policy Manager (for gateway 9.3)
-3. Optional: SOAPUI is a free and open source tool.
-To use it needs to be downloaded from [here](https://www.soapui.org/downloads/latest-release.html)
-4. Optional: Docker.
+3. Docker.
 The system runs in docker which gets you started fast.
-Otherwise, any other CA API Gateway can be used but requires manual installation steps.
-However, these are shown further down
-5. When using Docker, the docker-compose file will also launch a MySQL image.
+The provided docker-compose file will also launch a MySQL container.
 The tutorial will not work without it.
-However, the policies could still be viewed via policy manager
+However, the policies could still be viewed via policy manager if the MySQL database gets removed from the compose file
+4. Optional: SOAPUI is a free open source tool.
+To use it, it can be downloaded from [here](https://www.soapui.org/downloads/latest-release.html)

 ## Getting started